Pre, Live, and Post tournament coverage provided at MAW’s “The Drop”.

 V. THE PITCHER

-- A pitcher will get ten (10) warm-up pitches before the start of the game once he takes the mound, seven (7) between innings and three (3) after a ball has been declared illegal or lost.
-Pitchers may not throw any warm ups when they switch balls on their own during an inning.
+- A pitcher is allowed five (5) warm-up pitches or 2 (two) minutes total before the start of the game once he takes the mound, five (5) between innings and three (3) after a ball has been declared illegal or lost.
+Pitchers may not throw any warmups when they switch balls on their own during an inning.
 A relief pitcher will receive seven (7) warm-up pitches unless he has previously pitched during the game.
 If a relief pitcher comes into the game due to a result of an injury to the active pitcher, a reasonable amount of time will be allowed for the relief pitcher to warm-up.

 - A pitcher must start his wind-up from the pitching rubber.
 The pitcher must have at least one (1) foot touching the rubber when he releases the ball.
 If a ball is pitched in violation of this rule, the pitch will be ruled a “no pitch”.
 Repeated violations may result in the pitcher being removed from the pitcher’s position for the remainder of the game.